NicholasLYang/uptointerpretation/content/posts/vetting-a-startup.md

 quickly can they get this in front of users?
 Without user feedback, we are flying blind, so there should be as short of an interval as possible.

+How much have they validated?
+Have they asked for money, time, or reputation from their customers and received it?